RIIL WEBCAST NO. 3

 We know that it has huge benefits for anyone with a disability

-or chronic health condition, but we want the make sure that it is
+or chronic health condition, but we want the make sure that

 serving everyone, so we're doing a survey to assess